When I started in 1986, this was your outdoor kitchen:

 You can customize your finishes without waiting 6-8 months for delivery.
 They have models with only a 2-4 week lead time.

 It's the best out-of-the-box solution, plus the prices are reasonable, usually starting at $7,000.

 How to Design an Outdoor Kitchen: Key Takeaways

-It all starts with you and your space.
+Then it's about you and your space.

 Start with your entertainment strategy of what you will use or want.
-Then chalk it off or draw it out.
+Pick the products, cooking, storage, and refrigeration.

 Look at alternatives.
 In this case, out of the box solutions are good to eliminate delays and blowing up your budget.

 Get the Yale BBQ Grill Buying Guide with features, specs, and tips to all the brands.
-Over 620,000 people have already found answers in a Yale Guide.
+Over 800,000 people have already found answers in a Yale Guide.

 My goal has always been simple: I want Yale to be the best retail experience anywhere.
 I have tried to create a compelling environment for customers and employees alike.